SwedbankPay/developer.swedbankpay.com/_includes/payment-order-moto.md

 {% include alert-agreement-required.md %}

-MOTO (Mail Order / Telephone Order) is a purchase where you, as a merchant, enter the payer's card details in order to make a payment.
+Card-based home orders, also known as MOTO (Mail Order / Telephone Order), is a purchase where you, as a merchant, enter the payer's card details in order to make a payment.
 The payer provides the card details to the sales representative by telephone or in writing.
 The sales representative will then enter the details into the payment interface.

 Common use cases are travel or hotel bookings, where the payer calls the sales representative to make a booking.
 This feature is only supported with the